python-cmd2/cmd2/docs/features/scripting.rst

 * ``command`` and ``args`` are entered exactly like they would be entered by a user of your application.

+See python_scripting_ example and associated conditional_ script for more information.

 Advanced Support
 ~~~~~~~~~~~~~~~~